 WATCH: N.C. man throws rabid bobcat after it attacks wife in wild video

 BURGAW, N.C.
-(WECT) - Last Friday, April 9, was quite the morning for one couple in Pender County.
+(WECT/Gray News) - Friday, April 9, was quite the morning for one couple in Pender County.

 Home security video shows Kristi and Happy Wade walking to their SUV at their home in the Creekside subdivision in Burgaw.